Getting its start as a trading point on the Big Blue River in the 1860s, the Oketo, Kansas, was named for a chief of the Otoe tribe, Arkaketah.

 The Oketo Museum operates from the old Z.H.
 Morre Store.
 This 1884 building is on the National Register of Historic Places.
 The museum has Otoe Indian artifacts, early telephone equipment, and replicas of a barbershop and a general store.
 It is open by appointment.
 Oketo State Bank Building, dating from the early 1900s, is also part of the Oketo Museum.
 The bank was established in 1889 by Z. H. Moore.

 Oketo City Hall was called the “Opera House” when it was first built in 1900.
 Traveling stock companies produced plays here for winter entertainment.
 It is now used as a community center.

 Oketo jail.
-Built in 1895, and equipped with rings in the floor for chaining prisoners.
+Built in 1895, and equipped with rings on the floor for chaining prisoners.

 Moore house, 1904.
-General store and quarry owner Z. H. Moore and his wife Lavinia could not agree on whether to build a stone or frame house, so the first story is limestone and the second is frame with shingle siding.
+General store and quarry owner Z. H. Moore and his wife Lavinia could not agree on building a stone or frame house, so the first story is limestone, and the second is frame with shingle siding.